brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ---

+## Visual Patterns

+^ When you start focussing on visual patterns in your code, you'll discover that you're already using some.
+This is one of the most important reasons there's a style guide provided by the FIG: PSR-2.

+^ But there probably also are some places still in your code where you don't activily look for them.
+And those are the places which take the longest time to search for specific things.
+So try to think about that the next time you're coding.

+^ Try to recognise places in your code that could be better structured, making it easier to scan for patterns in them.
+And also talk about this with your team to make it consistent.

+---

 ## Self documenting code

 ^ Moving on to the last two points, I want to let the code do most of the talking.